Prasanna1Mula/VHDL-codes-/README.md

 - Commonly used in frequency dividers and counters

 ---
+## 18. SR Latch
+This program implements a basic SR (Set-Reset) latch with active-high inputs.

+**Description**:
+- The SR Latch is the fundamental bistable memory element in digital electronics
+- Uses cross-coupled NOR or NAND gates to maintain state
+- Implements basic set/reset functionality without a clock signal
+- Outputs both Q (true) and Q_bar (complementary) signals

+---

 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.